FehreenKhan/Intro_to_Python/README.md

 Write a Python program that prompts an Earthling to enter their weight on Earth and prints their calculated weight on Mars.
 The output should be rounded to two decimal places when necessary.
 Python has a round function which can help you with this.
 You pass in the value to be rounded and the number of decimal places to use.

-# figures to enter for a sample run:
+# Figures to enter for a sample run:

 $ python marsweight.py